Global Women Who Took A Stand In 2019: From An Ebola Doc To 2 Beauty Queens

 Confronting Maternal Mortality In Photographs

-Pulitzer prize-winning photojournalist Lynsey Addario is known for her coverage of war (and has been kidnapped twice while on assignment).
+Pulitzer Prize-winning photojournalist Lynsey Addario is known for her coverage of war (and has been kidnapped twice while on assignment).
 But that is far from her only topic.
 Addario has spent the last decade documenting a subject that many photographers and editors shy away from: maternal mortality.
 "Most people just don't realize what a big deal this is," she says.
 Her images were featured in this year's Visa Pour L'image festival in Perpignan, France.

 Beauty Queen's Rape Allegation Against Former Gambia President Sparks #MeToo Movement

-Fatou Jallow won a beauty pageant sponsored by the Gambian president when she was 18 – and says she was raped by president Jammeh.
-This year she testified before Gambia's Truth Reconciliation and Reparations Commission about her experience.
+Fatou Jallow won a beauty pageant sponsored by the Gambian president when she was 18 – and says she was raped by President Yahya Jammeh.
+This year she testified before Gambia's Truth, Reconciliation and Reparations Commission about her experience.
 "I call it a revolution," says pro-democracy activist Madi Jobarteh.
 "It was totally brave on her part and explosive for all of us."

 Miss Universe 2019 Is Young, Gifted And An Outspoken Believer In 'Black Girl Magic'